theorangewill/avr32-archc/README.md

 ## AVR32 for Archc

-This is the code for the architecture AVR32 to be used in the [ArchC](http://www.archc.org/).
+This is the code for the architecture AVR32 to be used in [ArchC](http://www.archc.org/).